 There are both rocky beaches and sandy beaches on Peaks Island—but not all of them are open to the general public.
 In Maine, beaches are private property.
 If you walk or sit on someone’s beach you are trespassing.
 Most residents will be nice about it, but not all.
-Your best bet is to stick to the three biggest public beaches:
+Your best bet is to stick to the two public beaches:

 - SANDY BEACH is a charming sand beach located at the southwest tip of the island, accessible by a long wooden ramp.
 Kids can play at the shore, walk at low tide, swim or kayak to Catnip Island.

 - CAIRN BEACH is located on the backshore.
 Children (and adults) spend hours here, building towers and other feats of balance and engineering from the rocks and looking for lighthouses across the water.
 This is not a swimming beach.

 There are many places to stay if you plan ahead.
 Many of our adorable cottages are available for weekly rental (or longer).
 A longer stay allows you to enjoy island life—TEIA and library programs, events at the Fifth Maine, and more.
 Check the calendar for details.
 Pitching tents and camping is not allowed on Peaks.